Table of Contents: Types of Construction Defects

-Construction workers, contractors, and construction companies have a duty of care.
-They are responsible for manufacturing a product that complies with all of the necessary industry standards so it is reasonably safe for those who will occupy it.
-Unfortunately, errors in the design of buildings can cause serious injury and can necessitate millions to repair.
+Construction workers, contractors, and construction companies are responsible for manufacturing a product that complies with all of the necessary industry standards so it is reasonably safe for those who will occupy it.
+Unfortunately, errors in building design can cause severe injury and cost millions to repair.
 Construction design defects differ slightly from construction defects.
 A pure construction defect means a structure would have performed as intended had there not been a mistake in the building process.
-A defect in the design of a structure means that even if the structure had been manufactured perfectly, it still would have resulted in damage.
+A design defect means that even if the structure had been manufactured perfectly, it still would have resulted in damage.

-You may be able to file a claim against a developer, contractor, architect, or even a bank for this construction design defect.
+You may be able to file a claim against a developer, contractor, architect, or even a bank for this defect.
 Defects in the design go to the root of the structure and begin on the architect's desk.
-Any defects in design should be caught before implemented.
-If the defect is not caught, this can present a major liability.
+Any defects in design should be caught before being implemented.
+If the defect is missed, this can present a major liability.
 Contractors in many states are required to submit a written document stating that the structure is in good repair upon completion.
-Unfortunately, construction workers and other entities will try to shift the liability onto the owner of the building.
-A design defect can cause a property owner upwards of millions of dollars to repair the issue fully.
+Unfortunately, construction workers and other entities will try to shift the liability onto the building owner.

 Poor Workmanship in Construction

-Defects from poor workmanship devalue property and can lead to additional damage to structures and materials.
-Poor workmanship is frequently the root cause of construction defects.
-Even quality building products, if installed or used incorrectly, may fail.
+Poor workmanship is frequently the root cause of defects.
+Defects from poor workmanship devalue property and can lead to additional damage.
+Even quality building products, if installed or misused, may fail.

 Poor workmanship is often the real cause of construction defects such as:

 - Other problems